akshatarrao/traveling-salesman-problem/README.md

    ```
 2. Input data file is fetched from http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html and stored under data/a280.tsp

-3. Run the the jar file
+3. Run the the jar file from the root of the directory

    ```sh
    java -jar TSP.jar <algo_type> <input_tsp_file_name>